postmannen/actress/README.md

 Normally you might want to avoid sharing state, and state are shared by passing the state from one processes to the next as an event message.

-but, if needed, a process can also share state directly between the Process Functions if needed, by giving it a state variable or struct type that holds the state as an input argument to the event function.
+But, if needed, a process running in the same Node instance can share state directly between the Process Functions if needed.
+This can be done by giving it a state variable or struct type that holds the state as an input argument to the event function.

 Example: